 Where’s the trick?

 Even if you disagree with the specific examples presented above, the method is surely valid, is always the same and can surely be applied in other contexts: start from the actual deep passions, beliefs, interests and practical needs of the people in front of you and go backwards from there, delaying the apparition of terms like “source code”, “the four software freedoms”, GpL, GNU, Linux etc… as long as possible.

 Follow this strategy and you’ll surely give to Free Software many more people who will actively protect and promote it, both with their votes and with their wallets, than if you had tried to convert the same people to personally use and like it.

 As I said at the beginning, much of this piece is a reformatted version of an email conversation between me and a Free Software advocate concerned by the lack of success of his efforts.
 Even if he may not agree with some points of my analysis and suggestions, I thank Dotan for stimulating me to put them together and he’s interested to contact directly other Free Software advocates who share the same concerns.

-Last but not least: another way to turn into FOSS supporters people who couldn’t care less may be to send them to my online Digital Citizens Basics course.
+Last but not least: another way to turn into FOSS supporters people who couldn’t care less may be to send them to my online courses.